antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 ```

 I've introduced a new piece of state, a button to add a todo directly from the
 input state, and a list of todos.
-I'll run the test suite and see that it is
+I'll run the test suite and see that it
 passes (Green).
 Now that the tests are passing, let's consider refactoring.

 ### Refactoring after getting todo's saved